Woutitit/woutitit.github.io/index.md

 7. [Analysis](#analysis)

 ## How to use this site
 During song making, the most useful articles are under the **"Quick reference"** header.
-For song analysis, all the resources are under **"Analysis"**.
+For song analysis or more specific examples, all the resources are under **"Analysis"**.
 The other articles are more in depth explanations usually so they are more for learning purposes.

 ## Planning